 (2) B&P 20″x26″ Ductile and Gray Iron

 Our Rotolift and Squeezer match-plate molding machines are designed for your low volume applications.
 Each machine is manually operated and we have varying flask sizes to produce a range of part sizes from 1-100 pounds.
-We only pour gray iron on these molding centers.
+We pour gray and ductile iron on these molding centers.

 (2) Rotolift 26″x36″ Largest Flask